• Skip to content

 International students

 Self-funded international students are required to pay a tuition fee deposit.
 You need to pay your deposit before we can issue you with your Confirmation of Acceptance for Studies (CAS) number.
-You can pay your tuition fee deposit online or by bank transfer with our partners Flywire.

 Contact the Finance department